Chart Configuration¶

 -

-Decimal places: Can choose 0, 1, 2, 3 decimal places or full precision.
+Decimal Places: Choose 0, 1, 2, 3 decimal places or full precision.

 -

-Thousand separator: Enabled by default; when disabled, the raw value will be displayed without separators.
+Thousand Separator: Enabled by default; when turned off, the raw value is displayed without separators.

 Advanced Configuration¶